RobTillaart/LC7822/README.md

 **Experimental**

-This library is to use LC7822 in Arduino context.
+This library is to use the LC7821/22/23 with an Arduino.

 The library is not tested with hardware yet.

-The library allows to set individual switches or all switches in one call.
+The library allows to set the individual switches or all switches in one call.
 Furthermore the library caches the current state of the switches.
 This allows to read back the state of the switches as bit mask or individually.

 The library is expected to work for the LC7821 and LC7823 too.
+These have their own (derived) classes.

 Feedback, as always, is welcome.